Discover Split’s Iconic Diocletian’s Palace with a 90-Minute Guided Walk

 Other Notable Stops

 The City Clock is a quick but interesting stop to admire this historic timepiece, a local curiosity.
 The tour also passes by the City Hall and other lesser-known but charming corners of the old town.
-These sights are more about getting a feel for the area than hitting every single landmark — perfect for a quick, well-rounded overview.
+These sights are more about getting a feel for the area than hitting every single landmark — great for a quick, well-rounded overview.

 Guide and Commentary

 From reviews, it’s clear that guides make or break the experience.
 Many describe their guides as knowledgeable, energetic, and personable.
 Slavko, for instance, is frequently praised for his engaging style and ability to answer questions thoroughly.
-Others mention that the guides sometimes speak quickly or swallow words, which can make it harder to catch every detail, especially in noisy environments or when the group is large.

 Group Size and Private Options